radixdlt/olympia-node/docs/transaction-specs/specs/parsing.md

 ### Substate ID

-For physical substate, the ID is the concatenation of transaction ID and instruction index (where the substate is defined).
+For physical substate, the ID is the concatenation of transaction ID and substate index (where the substate is defined).

 ```
 +--------------+--------------+
 | tx_id (hash) | index (u32)  |
 +--------------+--------------+
 ```

+Note that substate index is the number of the `UP` instruction in the transaction (e.g., if `index == 1`, it means the substate is created by the 2nd `UP` instruction)

 For virtual substate, the ID is the hash of the serialization.